AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-07-25-make-code-reviews-stress-free/make-code-reviews-stress-free.md

 ---
-title: 'How to make code reviews stress free'
+title: "How to make code reviews stress free"
-excerpt: 'Code reviews can be stressful for both parties.
-An opinionated adaption of the Feedback Ladders from Netlify to make reviews code stress free'
+excerpt: "Code reviews can be stressful for both parties.
+An opinionated adaption of the Feedback Ladders from Netlify to make reviews code stress free"
-coverImage: './cover.jpg'
+coverImage: "./cover.jpg"
 category: "career / work"
 tags:

-    - 'productivity'
-    - 'ramblings'
+- "productivity"
-    - 'process'
+- "process"

 ---

 _This is an edited version of an article I originally wrote for the First AML Product & Engineering blog.
 You can read the original version [here](https://firstaml.dev/blog/how-we-made-our-code-re-views-stress-free)._